paulrougieux/biotrade/paper/paper.md

 The aim of the `biotrade` package is to enable regular updates of agriculture, fisheries and forest products trade data from international data sources.
-The software provides methods to compare data across sources as well as methods to aggregate values and present the most important products traded and the most important trade partners.
+The software provides methods to compare data across sources as well as methods to aggregate and rank the most important products and the most important trade partners.
+It also provides tools to assess the quality of the data, by comparing for example mirror flows.

 # Statement of need